prkumar/uplink/docs/source/auth.rst

         """Update the user associated to the given access token."""

-If more than one request requires authentication, you can make the token an argument of your consumer constructor:
+If more than one request requires authentication, you can make the token an argument of your consumer constructor (see :ref:`annotating constructor arguments`):

-..
-TODO: Add link to how inject hooks into a consumer instance.

 .. code-block:: python